Jake Fraley Player Props: Reds vs. Mets

-On Wednesday, Jake Fraley (.448 on-base percentage in past 10 games, 99 points above season-long percentage) and the Cincinnati Reds face the New York Mets, whose starting pitcher will be Justin Verlander.
-First pitch is at 6:40 PM ET.
+Jake Fraley and his .419 on-base percentage over his past 10 games (70 points higher than his season-long percentage), will be in action for the Cincinnati Reds against the New York Mets and Kodai Senga on May 11 at 12:35 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Mets.
+In his most recent game, he went 1-for-3 with a double and an RBI against the Mets.

 Jake Fraley Game Info & Props vs. the Mets